8ctopus/paypal-rest-api/README.md

 ![code coverage badge](https://raw.githubusercontent.com/8ctopus/paypal-rest-api/image-data/coverage.svg)
 ![lines of code](https://raw.githubusercontent.com/8ctopus/paypal-rest-api/image-data/lines.svg)

-PayPal REST api php implementation using PSR-7, PSR-17 and PSR-18.
+php implementation of PayPal's REST api using PSR-7, PSR-17 and PSR-18.

 It is a work in progress and contributions are welcome.
 For now, it only covers subscriptions.